doc-doc/HQGA/README.md

 >pip install -r requirements.txt #may take some time to install
 ```
 ## Data Preparation
-We use MSVD-QA as an example to help get farmilair with the code.
+We use MSVD-QA as an example to help get farmiliar with the code.
 Please download the pre-computed features and trained models [here](https://drive.google.com/file/d/1bIWUqM9HtaJv2zDaEtz92v6UrTZtwGv9/view?usp=sharing)

 After downloading the data, please create a folder ```['data/']``` at the same directory as ```['HQGA']```, then unzip the video and QA features into it.
 You will have directories like ```['data/msvd/' and 'HQGA/']``` in your workspace.
 Please move the model file ```[.ckpt]``` into ```['HQGA/models/msvd/']```.